-Refund claims will be presented on Claim Schedule form, STD.
-218 (Continuous).
-The STD.
-218 will contain a list of claimants, statutory authority for the refunds, and a statement of the reason for each claim.
+Refund claims may be issued in the event fees or other payments collected and deposited by an agency/department are subsequently determined to be erroneous or more than the amount due.
+Agencies/department will present refund claims to the State Controller’s Office on the Claim Schedule form, STD.
+218 (Continuous) or a voucher from FI$Cal.
+The claim will contain the claimant/payee, statutory authority for the refunds, and a statement of the reason for refunding each claim.